 Inline function in C++

-If make a function as inline, then the compiler replaces the function calling location with the definition of the inline function at compile time.
+One of the key features of C++ is the inline function.
+Therefore, let's first examine the utilization of inline functions and their intended application.
+If make a function is inline, then the compiler replaces the function calling location with the definition of the inline function at compile time.

 Any changes made to an inline function will require the inline function to be recompiled again because the compiler would need to replace all the code with a new code; otherwise, it will execute the old functionality.